-- 1. Coordinating Services - a) Under the best of circumstances, many of our students require support for the promotion of social and emotional well-being. - b) The students typically receive clinical services from multiple providers who work with faculty teams to assess needs and plan and monitor interventions. - c) A team may consist of a school psychologist, social worker, speech therapist, occupational therapist, and a physical therapist.
-In some circumstances the team will include a drama therapist and an art therapist. - d) The clinical service providers will work with faculty as they assess, plan, and implement services.

-e) The clinical services team will review cases, ensure that a plan for SEL is in place for each student, monitor progress, and modify the plan when necessary.
+- 1. Coordinating Services - a) Under the best of circumstances, many of our students require support for the promotion of social and emotional well-being. - b) The students typically receive clinical services from multiple providers who work with faculty teams to assess needs and plan and monitor interventions. - c) A team may consist of a school psychologist, social worker, speech therapist, occupational therapist, physical therapist, and a recreational therapist.
+In some circumstances the team will include a drama therapist and an art therapist. - d) The clinical service providers will work with faculty as they assess, plan, and implement services. - e) At each site, the clinical services team will review cases, ensure that a plan for SEL is in place for each student, monitor progress, and modify the plan when necessary.